Country Guide: Serbia

 - Photos of each painting imported (sent by mail)

-- List of paintings imported (name, author and technique used in Microsoft Word or Excel)
+- List of paintings imported (name, author and technique used)

 - Appraisals for paintings, if applicable (returning citizens)

-- Certificate from Serbian Embassy from country of origin proving that shipper worked abroad for more than 2 years, if applicable (returning citizens)
+- Certificate from Serbian embassy from country of origin proving that the owner of the goods worked abroad for more than 2 years, if applicable (returning citizens)

 - If temporary export (out of Serbia) for returning Serbians has been performed, the shipment will be exempt of duties and taxes.

-- If a shipper worked abroad for more than 2 years and can provide certificate from the Serbian embassy, the import is tax free up to 5000 Euros of value of the goods (with original Passport and Entry Stamp at time of shipment arrival and must not older than 1 year).
+- If the owner of the goods worked abroad for more than 2 years and can provide certificate from the Serbian embassy, the import is tax free up to 5000 Euros of value of the goods (with original passport and entry stamp at time of shipment arrival and must not older than 12 months).

-- If shipper is unable to provide a certificate proving employment abroad for more than 2 years, import will be taxable.
+- If the owner of the goods is unable to provide a certificate proving employment abroad for more than 2 years, import will be taxable.

 - Taxes and duties are calculated on value of the shipment in addition to the cost of transport.